Juniper/terraform-provider-apstra/docs/ephemeral-resources/api_token.md

 page_title: "apstra_api_token Ephemeral Resource - terraform-provider-apstra"
 subcategory: "Authentication"
 description: |-
-  This Ephemeral Resource retrieves a unique API token and invalidates it on exit.
+  This Ephemeral Resource retrieves a unique API token and (optionally) invalidates it on exit.
 ---

 # apstra_api_token (Ephemeral Resource)

-This Ephemeral Resource retrieves a unique API token and invalidates it on exit.
+This Ephemeral Resource retrieves a unique API token and (optionally) invalidates it on exit.

 ## Example Usage